GSA/digitalgov.gov/content/posts/2019/08/2019-08-21-prototyping-engagement-workshops.md

 slug: prototyping-engagement-workshops
 date: 2019-08-21 18:06:00 -0500
 title: "Prototyping Engagement Workshops for the Future of Federal Data, Dashboards, and Storytelling"
-deck: ""
+deck: "User-centered design is critical for employee engagement—from the front lines to C-suite."
 summary: "User-centered design is critical for meetings—from the front lines to C-suite&#46; How might we host more hands-on learning sessions and experience exchanges to improve and customize the way the federal workforce communicates to diverse stakeholders&#63;"
 authors:
-  - Maria Dayton
+  - maria-dayton
 categories:
-  -
+  - managing-digital
 tag:
+  - data
+  - design
+  - cx
+  - policy
+  - workforce
+  - pif
-  -
+  - presidential-innovation-fellows

 featured_image:
   uid:
   alt: ''